Debra Katz: Dr. Julian Craig

-Debra Katz represents Dr. Julian Craig, the former Chief Medical Officer of United Medical Center in Southeast Washington.
+Debra Katz represented Dr. Julian Craig, the former Chief Medical Officer of United Medical Center in Southeast Washington.
 In November 2017, Dr. Craig testified at a D.C.
 Council hearing regarding unsafe and fraudulent practices being implemented by Veritas of Washington, a consulting firm contracted to manage the hospital.
 Following his testimony, Dr. Craig was terminated by the D.C.
 Council.

 Janet Herold

 Debra Katz and Alexis Ronickher represented Janet Herold, a senior attorney at the U.S. Department of Labor who filed a whistleblower complaint against then-Secretary of Labor Eugene Scalia.
 According to Ms. Herold's complaint, Scalia abused his power as secretary and intervened in settlement discussions involving a company with ties to the Trump administration.
 When she objected to his actions, she was reassigned to a non-legal position in Chicago.
 After filing an official whistleblower complaint, she was terminated, though she was later reinstated.